leebyron/ecmascript-reverse-iterable/README.md

 This proposal suggests one-way iterables remain one-way.
 Objects which implement *Iterable* do not also have to implement *ReverseIterable*.
-There is no buffering in the native implementation of `%IteratorPrototype%.reverse()` when called on an object which is not *ReverseIterable*.
+There is no buffering in the native implementation of `%IteratorPrototype%.reverse()` when called on an object which is not *ReverseIterable*, instead a TypeError exception is thrown.

 Buffering can result in difficult to understand performance and memory pressure in some cases and infinite buffers in the worst case.

 Specifically, Generator objects *do not* implement the *ReverseIterable* interface.

-For example, this code should throw a TypeError exception with a useful message:
+For example, this code will throw a TypeError exception with a useful message:

 ```js
 function* fib () {